zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The docker images command is entered in the terminal window, with the list of images is displayed.](media/vscode-terminal-docker-images.png "Docker images")

-### Task 4: Run the containerized app
+### Task 3: Run the containerized app

-In this task, you will run the app from the container you built in the previous task.
+In this task, you run the app from the container you built in the previous task.

 1. In the **Images** area of the Docker extension in VS Code, expand the `best-for-you-organics` image, and then right-click on the `latest` image, and select **Run Interactive**.

     ![The image is selected in the Images area of the Docker extension explorer, and Run Interactive is highlighted in the shortcut menu.](media/vscode-extensions-docker-images-latest.png "Docker extension explorer")

+    > **Note**: If you receive an error that the address is already in use, return to the terminal window where you ran the application using the `npm start` command and press `CTRL+C` to stop the application.
+Then, try the above action again.

 2. Notice in the Interactive terminal that a docker run command is issued.
 Using the VS Code Docker extension, you can issue some docker commands, without needing to work from the command line.